 The author Dr Gerard McGinnity uses a conversational relaxed style while at the same time keeping the subject matter clearly in focus.
 The result is a ver practical, engaging, yet easy to read book.

-Dr Gerard McGinnity
+Biography of Dr Gerard McGinnity

 Fr Gerard McGinnity, the former Dean of St Patrick's College Maynooth, was born on April 5th 1947, in Derrynoose, Co Armagh.